 - Downsize your home to free up cash flow to pursue some of your other hobbies like traveling, art, fashion, music, etc.

 When thinking about the space you will want to live in, consider it part of your holistic retirement plan.
 If you know you want to be near your children and they are farther away from you, plan for the logistics of the move including pricing and timelines.
 If you want to live in your current home, you may need to make an ‘aging in place’ plan to be able to live independently and safely.

 The more you plan ahead, the more secure you (and your family) will be in your retirement plans.

 Run Forrest Run

-Going to an aerobics class or a dance class could also be a great way to meet new people and help form a community.
+Exercising is wonderful for your physical health, but it also fosters a greater sense of community.
+Going to an aerobics or dance class can be a great way to meet new people and make social contacts.